TimMcCool/scratchattach/README.md

 project = session.connect_project("project_id")
 ```

-You can also get projects without logging in:
+You can also get projects without logging in: (but then you can't use any functions that require a login, and you can't get your unshared projects)
 ```python
 project = scratch3.get_project("project_id")
 ```